 I think that’s exactly what Adam Schlesinger did when he wrote “That Thing You Do!”.
-He seems to have used every trick in the book to create the perfect pop song.
+He used almost every trick in the book to create the perfect pop song.
 Granted, that’s what he was supposed to do: write a song that a fictional one-hit wonder (like “The Wonders”) would sing in Tom Hanks’ movie “That Thing You Do!”
 And I mentioned this song’s perfection a few months ago when counting down the Top 10 Perfect Pop Songs.

 The ingredients to a perfect pop song

 But after listening to this gem the other night on my way home from a meeting, I was amazed by the number of overt references to Beatles/British invasion groups Schlesinger used.
-It’s a veritable recipe for a pop song, with every ingredient included:
+It’s a veritable recipe for a pop song, with almost every ingredient included:

 The voice.
 Mike Viola’s voice is similar to John Lennon’s: it’s raspy, but it breaks in just the right places so that girls swoon, like when Viola says “heart” and “heartache.”

 Hand claps.
 From “I Want To Hold Your Hand” to the Bay City Rollers’ “Saturday Night” and the Go-Go’s “Head Over Heels,” hand claps in a song just entice you to clap along.
 It’s such an essential, Tom Hanks wrote the recording of the hand claps into the movie.

 Major to minor chords.
 At the risk of going into music theory geekdom, a lot of 50s pop songs and Beatles songs made use of the major-to-minor chord progression – especially the I – iv progression (Jellyfish’s “The King is Half Undressed”).
 “That Thing You Do” is full of them.
 The opening guitar riff at :09 is a good example, and it’s repeated throughout the song.